+Hearing

-Hearing: Students recommended for expulsion are entitled to a hearing to determine whether the student should be expelled.
-The hearing shall be held within 20 school days after the Principal or designee determines that the student has committed an expellable offense, unless the student requests, in writing, that the hearing be postponed.
+In accordance with Ed Code 47605(c)(5)(J)(ii), students recommended for expulsion are entitled to a hearing adjudicated by a neutral officer to determine whether the student should be expelled.
+The hearing shall be held within thirty (30) school days after the Principal or designee determines that the student has committed an expellable offense, unless the student requests, in writing, that the hearing be postponed.

-In the event an administrative panel hears the case, it will, within 10 calendar days of the hearing, make a recommendation to the Academic Affairs Committee for a final decision whether or not to expel.
-The hearing shall be held in closed session unless the student makes a written request for a public hearing three days prior to the date of the scheduled hearing.
+In the event an administrative panel hears the case, it will, within 10 days of the hearing, make a recommendation to the Academic Affairs Committee for a final decision whether or not to expel.
+The hearing shall be held in closed session (complying with all student confidentiality rules under the Family Educational Rights and Privacy Act "FERPA") unless the student makes a written request for a public hearing three days prior to the hearing.

-Written notice of the hearing shall be forwarded to the student and the student's parent/guardian before the date of the hearing and at least five school days before the date of the hearing or any effective date of any expulsion or involuntary removal.
-No student shall be involuntarily removed unless the parent or guardian of the student has received this notice of intent at least five days before the hearing or any effective date of expulsion or involuntary removal.
+Written notice of the hearing shall be forwarded to the student and the student's parent/guardian before the date of the hearing.
 Upon mailing the notice, it shall be deemed served upon the student.
 The notice shall include:

-- The date and place of the expulsion hearing; - A statement of the specific facts, charges and offenses upon which the proposed expulsion is based, along with a summary of the evidence against the student; - A copy of Rocketship's disciplinary rules which relate to the alleged violation; - Notification of the student's or parent/guardian's obligation to provide information about the student's status at the school to any other school district or school to which the student seeks enrollment: - The opportunity for the student and/or the student's parent/guardian to appear in person or to employ and be represented by counsel or a non-attorney advisor; - The right to inspect and obtain copies of all documents to be used at the hearing; - The opportunity to confront and question all witnesses who testify at the hearing; - The opportunity to question all evidence presented and to present oral and documentary evidence on the student's behalf including witnesses; - The written notice shall be in the native language of the pupil or the pupil's parent or guardian, and shall inform him or her of the right to initiate the procedures specified above, before the effective date of the involuntary removal. - The student shall remain enrolled and shall not be removed until the charter school issues a final decision.
-For purposes of this policy, "involuntarily removed" includes disensolled, dismissed, transferred, or terminated, but does not include suspension.
+- The date and place of the expulsion hearing; - A statement of the specific facts, charges and offenses upon which the proposed expulsion is based, along with a summary of the evidence against the student; - A copy of Rocketship's disciplinary rules which relate to the alleged violation; - Notification of the student's or parent/guardian's obligation to provide information about the student's status at the school to any other school district or school to which the student seeks enrollment; - The opportunity for the student or the student's parent/guardian to appear in person or to employ and be represented by counsel or a non-attorney advisor; - The right to inspect and obtain copies of all documents to be used at the hearing; - The opportunity to confront and question all witnesses who testify at the hearing; - The opportunity to question all evidence presented and to present oral and documentary evidence on the student's behalf including witnesses.